Death Benefits / Dependency Claims – Summary

 Death Benefits is another word for life insurance.
 All Australian superannuation funds are required by law to have death benefits or life insurance as part of each person’s superannuation policy.
-If the loss of life occurred due to a motor vehicle accident, you may also have an avenue for compensation via the at fault vehicle’s CTP insurance.
+If the loss of life occurred due to a motor vehicle accident or a workplace tragedy, you may also have an avenue for compensation via the at fault vehicle’s CTP insurance.

 We realise it is often difficult to deal with issues such as these in the circumstances of the passing of a loved one.
 It is important that you give yourself enough time to grieve.
 However, strict time limits apply to make a claim.

 The impact of loss can manifest in various personal and practical ways including on the financial circumstances of those left behind.
 Finances can take a big hit particularly if the deceased was a major breadwinner for the family.
 Death benefit or life insurance claims can often prove invaluable to help dependants of the deceased get on with their life so contact us and we will happily assist you through the process.